 In addition to the fact that Labradors eat poop because they belong to the wolf ancestry, there are other shocking details on canine coprophagy:

-- Female dogs are more likely to eat feces, and intact male dogs are less likely.
+• Female dogs are likelier to eat feces, and intact male dogs are less likely.

 While this is what research says on the question “why do Labradors eat poop?” there are several other popular reasons you’ll read about Labrador coprophagia that are yet to be scientifically confirmed.